Klipper3d/klipper/docs/API_Server.md

   {action_call_remote_method("paneldue_beep", frequency=300, duration=1.0)}
 ```

-When the PANELDUE_BEEP gcode macro is executed, Klipper would send something
+When the PANELDUE_BEEP G-Code macro is executed, Klipper would send something
 like the following over the socket:
 `{"action": "run_paneldue_beep",
 "params": {"frequency": 300, "duration": 1.0}}`